 Finding a good hotel in Cyprus is never a problem and you can find places starting from as little as £40 per night going to several hundred.
-Please note that there is nudity on the beach and resorts and there are no halal hotel options in the Greek / Cypriot side of the island.
+Please note that there is nudity on the beach and resorts and there are no halal hotel options on the Greek / Cypriot side of the island.

 Flights if booked in advance or very last minute can cost as little as £50 return from the UK.
 To check out flights click here.

 4 Bosnia and Herzegovina

-Bosnia and Herzegovina is one of the underrated tourist destinations in the world.
+Bosnia and Herzegovina are some of the underrated tourist destinations in the world.
 They are trying to change this and currently, a lot of tours are coming up.
 It can easily be one of the most halal travel destinations in Europe.

 The country promises mind-blowing beauty and Islamic heritage to explore.